× Redoubt Syllabi Policies Guides Vita History Dept

 Paper: Ten pages, double-spaced, in the Chicago/Turabian style of citation, based heavily on primary sources, and full of original analysis.
 The preliminary assignments (i.e., the proposal, the bibliography, etc.) are not optional, and they will be graded.
 See the "New Decalogue" in Canvas™ for further guidelines.
 (Piece of cake...and a mere 25% of the course grade!)

 Note: there will be a low threshold of tolerance for grammatical errors and all other transgressions which a simple proofreading should catch.
 Remove these yourself so I won’t have to remove hard-earned points.
 Remember, the spell-checker is not your friend!
 For further guidance, consult the menu options under General Policies and the writing guides.
-In short, stay well away from the Homonym Death List and the Pet Peeves.
+In short, stay well away from the Homonym Crimes and the Pet Peeves.

 And the Rest...Be certain to read my “General Policies” page as well for further information on how your performance in the course will be assessed.